MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Import-AzureVM](./Import-AzureVM.md)
-Imports an azure_2 virtual machine state from a file.
+Imports an Azure virtual machine state from a file.

 ### [Move-AzureDeployment](./Move-AzureDeployment.md)